Connective infrastructure for a life-centered world

 Gaianet is currently supported through voluntary member contributions and philanthropic support.

-This year, the viability of mission-aligned revenue streams connected to matchmaking will be piloted.
+This year, the viability of mission-aligned revenue streams emerging from ecosystem participation and curated matchmaking will be tested.

 The objective is not to maximize revenue, but to create a financially healthy foundation capable of stewarding the infrastructure for the long term.